oassem/oassem/README.md

 ###

-<p align="left">✨ Over 5 years of full-stack development, currently building a healthcare system with multi-tenant architecture and integrations like NPHIES.<br>📚 Currently diving deeper into Node.js development and exploring prompt engineering.<br>🎯 Goals: Master JS frameworks, contribute to open-source projects, and build scalable web applications.<br>🎲 Fun fact: I collect vintage vinyl records and enjoy restoring old turntables.<br><br><b>NOTE</b> : You can fork and contribute to any of the projects 🤝</p>
+<p align="left">✨ Over 5 years of full-stack development, currently building a healthcare system with multi-tenant architecture.<br>📚 Currently diving deeper into Node.js development and exploring prompt engineering.<br>🎯 Goals: Master JS frameworks, contribute to open-source projects, and build scalable web applications.<br>🎲 Fun fact: I collect vintage vinyl records and enjoy restoring old turntables.<br><br><b>NOTE</b> : You can fork and contribute to any of the projects 🤝</p>

 ###